pxlit-projects/project-RuneIndestegePXL/README.md

 ## How to setup and run this application

 :heavy_check_mark:_(COMMENT) Add setup instructions and provide some direction to run the whole  application: frontend to backend._

+To start build and start the backend and frontend dockercompose.
+Then for the backend start the config-service > discovery-service > gateway-service > post-service > comment-service & review-service.
+After that click on the port of the docker containerand it will bring you to the site.